 The subdivider may request an extension of the tentative map approval or conditional approval by written request to the department of community development prior to the expiration of the tentative map.
-Upon filing the request to extend the map, the map shall be automatically extended for sixty (60) days, or when the community development director until the planning commission takes action, whichever occurs first.
+Upon filing the request to extend the map, the map shall be automatically extended for sixty (60) days, or when the community development director takes action, whichever occurs first.